TeHanHunter/neidspecmatch/README.md

 - lmfit (`pip install lmfit`)
 - barycorrpy (`pip install barycorrpy`)

+  Known Issue: The latest version of barycorrpy deprecated some syntax used in the NEIDSpecMatch.
+Please use earlier versions (0.4.4 tested to work) while we update the syntax.

 # Installation
 create a new conda env with
 `conda create -n neidspecmatch python==3.10`